MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 ```

-The result is the extended (customized) entity:<!-- Edit note: Looks like the await manifest.Refresh line above should not be commented out.
-Line 303 -->
+The result is the extended (customized) entity:

 ```JSON
 {